WesleyErasmus/full_Stack_online_store/README.md

 Continue your journey onto the Shop page which has layed out the entire collection of products for you to look through.
 Browse the products on your laptop, tablet, or phone.
 Want to see what's new or trending - there's a page dedicated to both of those sections.

 Click on a product image to see more about that product.
 If you like what you see, add it to your cart!
+Note that the add to cart function is only available to signed in customers.

 The cart page will show you which items you've added to your cart.
 On this page you will see the total number of products in your cart, and the total cost.
 Want to remove a product from your cart?
 Simply use the remove from cart button below that product.

 Find out more about Atlas Online Fashion through the About page.
 Want to get in touch?
 Navigate to our Contact page and send a message using the form provided.
 You can locate the store using the Google Maps feature on the Contact page.

-Scroll down to the page footer and subscribe to the mailing list.
-The email input field will prompt you if you don't enter a valid email address.

-## What's "#youreasynav"?
-Navigate smoothly through your page history by using the "back" and "forward" buttons in the Navbar.

 ***

 ## License